by Ovidiu Brazdau

 Fehmi’s research showed that “appropriately shifting emphasis from narrow to diffuse and from objective to absorbed styles of attention, to the feelings of pain and body and space simultaneously dissolves even the most extreme pains.
 Most notable among pains that have dissolved in response to this technique are those in relation to birthing, kidney stones, interstitial cystitis, endometriosis, ulcers, irritable bowel syndrome, back pain, headaches, colitis and phantom limb pain.
 It is not unusual for this pain dissolving attention technique to bring about long-term remission of symptoms.
 In addition, emotional pains such as anxiety, panic, depression, feelings of guilt, loss and failure also have dissolved.”

 Attention to space brings a new type of awareness, more relaxed and with an inclusive way of being.
-Attention to space is a necessary link to spiritual experiences, described by mystics all over the world as the-void-like-nature of human being, which is not void in fact, but full of love.
+Attention to space is an important link to spiritual experiences, described by mystics all over the world as the-void-like-nature of human beings, which is not void, in fact, but full of love.
 This is a theme repeating over and over in many spiritual texts.
 Sensing-the-void is the passage from sensing ourselves to sensing the world in us, as we all inhabit the same space.
-Many psychedelic experiences with DMT evoke journeys into a vast inner space, a space populated with energies and helical and spiral patterns, accompanied with feelings of joy and beauty.
+Many psychedelic experiences with DMT evoke journeys into a vast inner space, a space populated with energies and helical and spiral patterns, accompanied by feelings of joy and beauty.

 In his EEG research, Fehmi discovered that the most reliable production of alpha synchrony occurred in response to the “object less imagery”.
 He found that questions referring to the multisensory experience of space, nothingness, emptiness or “absence” often elicit large amplitude and prolonged periods of alpha activity: “when we pay attention to space, there is nothing to apprehend; by giving attention to this ungraspable space we eventually become aware of the previously unnoticed chronic act of gripping or physical tension, which is associated with our habitual bias toward narrow and objective forms of attention.
 Awareness of gripping is a precondition for the motivation to intentionally release this same gripping tension.
 When this habitual attention-related tension is released, attentional scope broadens and supports an awareness of also being immersed in a perceived vast and pervasive surround.
 This surround, or ground of experience, had so far been excluded from awareness by our narrowly objective attentional bias toward gripping the contents of limited fields of experience, i.e., a limited scope of sense objects.”